 - work in collaboration with researchers, industry professionals, policymakers and stakeholders to drive an ecosystem that will be responsive to the needs of society

-Further consultation with the AI ecosystem will take place through a series of roundtables, and feedback from members of the Responsible AI UK strategy group and other key members of the UK AI community.
+- feedback from members of the RAI UK Strategy Group and other key members of the UK AI community

-Organisations are rapidly evolving new ways of working in response to AI.
-This has wide-ranging implications for organisations and their employees, and the end-users of the products and services offered by these organisations.
+Organisations and economies are rapidly evolving due to new ways of working in response to AI.
+This has wide-ranging implications for organisations and their employees, the end-users of the products and services offered by these organisations, and their economies.

-Responsible AI practices need to include systems-based approaches, going beyond testing of individual AI algorithms, to evaluating the wider implications of AI deployment into such complex human and AI collaborative systems.
+Responsible AI practices need to include systems-based approaches, beyond testing of individual AI algorithms, to evaluate the wider implications of AI deployment into complex human and AI systems.

-This includes ensuring that innovators understand the overall consequences and measures, such as reskilling and upskilling that will need to be developed for the uptake of AI to be successful.
-What are the responsible AI principles and sector-specific approaches to AI innovations that are safe, trustworthy, and provide confidence to organisations, customers, stakeholders, and the wider society?
+This includes ensuring that innovators understand the overall consequences and measures, such as the reskilling and upskilling that will need to be developed.
+What are the responsible AI principles appropriate for sectors (for example, healthcare and the justice system) and contexts (for example, where there may be high consequences of failure) so that AI innovations are safe, trustworthy, and provide confidence to organisations, customers, stakeholders, economies, and the wider society?

 Addressing harms, maximising benefits of AI

-How AI is framed and applied introduces new opportunities but also trade-offs for individuals, society, and industry where the purported benefit may be outweighed by negative impacts on a wide range of issues.
+How AI is framed and applied introduces new opportunities but also trade-offs for individuals, industries, and societies where the potential benefit may be outweighed by negative impacts on a wide range of issues.
 This includes issues such as:

 - privacy